-Advanced Nursing II
+NUR 252 Advanced Nursing II

-The focus of this course is on the use of the nursing process to meet the psychosocial and physiological needs of clients with complex health problems and their families.
+Advanced Nursing II (6 credits) The focus of this course is on the use of the nursing process to meet the psychosocial and physiological needs of clients with complex health problems and their families.
 Basic management and group process concepts are presented as additional tools for the nurse to use.
 Obstetric, pediatric, long-term care and community-based settings are used to meet course objectives.
-Hours: 52 lecture, 52 laboratory and 143 clinical.
-Prerequisite: NUR 202.
+Hours: 104 lecture and 143 clinical.
+Prerquisite: NUR 202.
 Course fee: \$120.
-Laboratory fee: \$39.
 Insurance: \$18.
 Usually offered in the spring and summer.

-Issues in Nursing
+NUR 255 Issues in Nursing